moltenform/scite-files/files/api_files_howto_properties.md

 * If a language doesn't have built-in support from SciTE, you might be able to find a `.properties` file for the language in the list [here](api_files.md)

-* In recent versions of SciTE, all you need to do to install a properties file is to move it into the same directory as SciTE
+* In recent versions of SciTE, to install a properties file,

     * In Windows, move the .properties file into the directory that contains SciTE.exe
     * In Linux, move the .properties file into the directory that contains SciTEGlobal.properties.
 This is typically either `/usr/bin/scite` or `/usr/local/bin/scite`